 Suffolk Councils, working with the Suffolk Chamber of Commerce, are helping to deliver a brand-new national programme to boost opportunities for young people in the workplace.

 In Suffolk, we have committed to a partnership approach, working across the public sector, alongside skills and training providers (including our colleges), with Suffolk Chamber of Commerce acting as the “Gateway” organisation for employers wishing to register their interest.
-Our partnership approach draws on the strengths of multiple organisations and services to provide the information, support and advice that will help our local employers create high quality placement opportunities for young people.
-As well as benefitting our local employers at this challenging time, Kickstart placements will provide young people in Suffolk with an opportunity to acquire new skills and experience and progress in their chosen field.
+Drawing on the strengths of multiple organisations and services to provide information, support and advice to support employers to create high quality placements for young people, giving them a much-needed opportunity during these challenging times.
+Through the Gateway employers can access our high-quality wrap-around programme of support that will benefit the young person in acquiring new skills and experience throughout the duration of their time on the placement, and as they progress in their chosen field.

 For more information on Kickstart and/or to register your interest in providing a placement please contact Emma at firstname.lastname@example.org